KarishmaChauhan1996/RFM-segmantion--Ecommerce-Company--ML-Project/README.md

 - How marketing spend is impacting on revenue?
 - Which product was appeared in the transactions?
 - Which product was purchased mostly based on the quantity?
-3. Performing Customer Segmentation
+### Performing Customer Segmentation
-  - Heuristic (Value based, RFM) – Divide the customers into Premium, Gold, Silver, Standard customers and define strategy on the same.
+  - ### Heuristic (Value based, RFM)
+  -  Divide the customers into Premium, Gold, Silver, Standard customers and define strategy on the same.
-  - Scientific (Using K-Means) & Understand the profiles.
+  - #### Scientific (Using K-Means)
+  - Understand the profiles.
 Define strategy for each segment.
-4. Predicting Customer Lifetime Value (Low Value/Medium Value/High Value)
+### Predicting Customer Lifetime Value (Low Value/Medium Value/High Value)
 - First define dependent variable with categories low value, medium value, high value using customer revenue.
 - Then perform Classification model
-5. Cross-Selling (Which products are selling together)  You can perform exploratory analysis & market basket analysis to understand which of items can be bundled together.
+### Cross-Selling (Which products are selling together)
+ You can perform exploratory analysis & market basket analysis to understand which of items can be bundled together.
-6. Predicting Next Purchase Day(How soon each customer can visit the store (0-30 days, 30-60 days, 60-90 days, 90+ days)
+### Predicting Next Purchase Day
+- (How soon each customer can visit the store (0-30 days, 30-60 days, 60-90 days, 90+ days)
- For this, we need create dependent variable at customer level (average days per one transaction for only repeat customers and divide into groups 0-30 days, 30-60 days, 60-90 days and 90+ days) then build classification model to predict next purchase of given customer.
+- For this, we need create dependent variable at customer level (average days per one transaction for only repeat customers and divide into groups 0-30 days, 30-60 days, 60-90 days and 90+ days) then build classification model to predict next purchase of given customer.
-7. Perform cohort analysis by defining below cohorts
+### Perform cohort analysis by defining below cohorts
 - Customers who started in each month and understand their behaviour
 - Which Month cohort has maximum retention?